moraes/tipfy/docs/source/api/tipfy.ext.session.rst

 tipfy.ext.session
 =================
-This module provides sessions using secure cookies or the datastore.
-It also offers signed flash messages and signed cookies in general.
+This module provides sessions using secure cookies, memcache or datastore.
+It also offers signed flash messages and signed cookies.

+See the `extension wiki page <http://www.tipfy.org/wiki/extensions/session/>`_.

 See in `Sessions Tutorial <http://www.tipfy.org/wiki/tutorials/sessions/>`_ a overview of session usage.